molpopgen/pylibseq/README.rst

 What this package does **not** (currently) do:

 * provide an interface for I/O operations.
 Python I/O and C++ I/O are fundamentally very different.
-Bridging the gap requires either adding features to Cython and/or adding modules to this package that depend on Boost.Python, which would add an additional C++ dependency to this package.
+Bridging the gap requires either adding features to Cython and/or adding modules to this package that depend on the boost_ Python interface, which would add an additional C++ dependency to this package.

 Requirements:
 ===================================